-A lease is a legally binding contractual agreement.
+A lease agreement is a legally binding contractual document.
 It runs for anywhere between 6 months and a year.
 Within this period, a tenant must uphold all the lease terms, including paying rent whether or not they live there.

-In Florida, a tenant may need to break their lease for various reasons including:
+In Florida, a tenant may need to break their lease agreement for various reasons including:

-Normally, breaking a lease isn’t without penalties.
+Normally, breaking a lease isn’t without a penalty fee or other legal consequences.
 However, there are exceptions to this blanket rule.
-There are a handful of scenarios that can allow a tenant to break their lease without any penalty.
+There are a handful of scenarios that can allow a tenant to legally break their lease without any penalty.

-One of the conditions is proper to notice, typically 30 days.
-This will give a landlord time to re-advertise the property and find a replacement tenant.
+One of the conditions is providing proper written notice; 30 days is standard.
+This will give a landlord time to re-advertise the rental unit and find a replacement tenant.
 The other requirement is a fee.
 Having to fill a vacancy comes with some costs.
 For example, the costs of advertising the unit and maintenance.
 The fee is normally equal to 2 months’ rent.

 Is your tenant starting an active military career?
 Or, have they received deployment or change of station orders and need to relocate?
 If so, the Servicemembers Civil Relief Act gives them certain protections.